What I didn't learn about the Electoral College

 I suspect this misguided optimism came from the extremely close elections that had recently occurred: Kennedy-Nixon in 1960 and Nixon-Humphrey in 1968.
 In both cases, the winner of the popular vote won the electoral vote with room to spare, and that may have given people the feeling that the Electoral College would always reflect the popular vote.2

 The second problem was how we were taught that the Electoral College could—theoretically, remember—lead to an inversion of results.
 The example we were given was two candidates, call them A and B, and two states, a large one and a small one.
-If A wins the large state by a very small margin and B wins the small state by a large margin, Anderson would get more electoral votes with fewer popular votes.
+If A wins the large state by a very small margin and B wins the small state by a large margin, A would get more electoral votes with fewer popular votes.

 While this is true, it’s misleading in that it leads you to think that it’s the large states that have sort of an unfair advantage, when the truth is the exact opposite.
 Because every state gets two senators, they also get two “free” electoral votes, votes that are unrelated to their population.